M31 Capital · Research Brief · February 2026

 The Tiered Evidence Framework

 A therapeutic spectrum that does not treat randomized controlled trials as the only valid evidence, while maintaining rigor.
-Three tiers of evidence — strong clinical, emerging with plausible mechanisms, and traditional/experiential — with every encounter in Tiers 2 and 3 generating structured outcome data, turning the entire system into a continuous pragmatic trial.
-See Part III for full detail.
+Three tiers of evidence (strong clinical, emerging with plausible mechanisms, and traditional/experiential) with every encounter in Tiers 2 and 3 generating structured outcome data, turning the entire system into a continuous pragmatic trial.

 Layer 5 — Community